centreon/centreon-documentation/fr/releases/centreon-core.md

   disabled
 - [autodiscovery] Service discovery email sending not working properly when having services with space in their name
+- [autodiscovery] Service discovery email sending not working with groups of contacts

 #### Enhancements